davidemms/OrthoFinder/README.md

 **2) OrthologousGroups.txt** is a tab seperated text file that is identical in foramt to the output file from OrthoMCL.
 This enables OrthoFinder to easily slot into esiting bioinforamtic pipelines

-**3) OrthologousGroups_UnassignedGenes.csv** is is a comma seperated text file that is identical in format to OrthologousGroups.csv but contains all of the genes that were not assigned to any orthogroup.
+**3) OrthologousGroups_UnassignedGenes.csv** is a comma seperated text file that is identical in format to OrthologousGroups.csv but contains all of the genes that were not assigned to any orthogroup.

 Installing Dependencies